doug-pires/de-fipe/docs/RFC.md

 The website [FIPE](https://veiculos.fipe.org.br/) has its particularity.
 One instance:
 I can extract ALL *reference months* and *brands* with two automations, which is **OPEN BROWSER ---> CLICK THE BUTTON VEHICLES.**
-However I can have situations where, for a specific *reference month* I dont have a particular *brand*,*model* or *manufacturing year - fuel*.
+However I can have situations where, for a specific *reference month* I don't have a particular *brand*,*model* or *manufacturing year - fuel*.

 The flow will be ---> Extract ALL *reference months* available and save it as Delta.

 Then, we will read the table *reference months* and iterate over them to add into the box, get all *brands*, *models* and *manufacturing year - fuel* available for that *reference month* in the context.

 There is a function to extract the HTML table over the tag `<tbody> Table </tbody>` to return as Dict and appending into a List.

-When ALL the *brands*, *models* and *manufacturing year - fuel* ends for a SPECIFIC *reference month* , will be generated a `List[Dict]`, transform it to a PySpark DataFrame and save it on our `mnt/bronze`.
+When ALL *brands*, *models* and *manufacturing year - fuel* are done for a SPECIFIC *reference month* , will be generated a `List[Dict]`, transform it to a PySpark DataFrame and save it on our `mnt/bronze`.

 >The workflow stated above will run until all data be scraped.
 The final result on `Bronze Layer` will be a Delta Table partitioned by *reference months*.

 ## Workflow
 - Task 1:
+  1. Install Google Chrome in the Job Cluster.
+- Task 2:
   1. Open Browser
   2. Extract all *reference months*
   3. Save them as Delta Tables
   4. Close Browser
-- Task 2:
+- Task 3:
    1. Open Browser
-   2. Read *reference months* and iterate over them to extract *brands*,*models*,**manufacturing year - fuel*
+   2. Read *reference months* and iterate over them to extract *brands*,*models*, *manufacturing year - fuel*
-   3. After finishing one *reference month* we will save as Delta Table partiotined by reference month
+   3. After finishing one *reference month* we will save as Delta Table partitioned by *reference month*
    4. Repeat the Cycle
-- Task3:
+- Task 4:
-   1. Read the tables on `Bronze` apply data cleansing, validation
+  1. Read the tables on `Bronze` apply data cleansing, validation, add new columns and save it as Delta Table into `Silver Layer`
+- Task 5:
-   2. Save on `Gold Layer`
+   1. Create our facts and dimensions to save it on `Gold Layer`

 ## Data Assets
-Once we are thinking about extraction
+- `Bronze Layer` we will have Delta Table PARTITIONED BY *reference month* then the parquet files.
+- `Silver Layer` basically the same Delta Table however with more columns.
+  - Containing First Date of the *reference month*
+  - Column REFERENCE YEAR
+  - Probably other info columns
+- `Gold Layer` create our fact and dimensions.